 - 1. The licence holder shall make adequate insurance arrangements to the satisfaction of the City of Joondalup, in the joint names of the City and the operator, for public liability insurance cover to provide indemnity in respect to both injury to persons and damage to property.
-A copy of the policy will need to be provided to the City prior to the commencement of The City of Joondalup shall be advised directly by the insurance company of any possible changes to the policy. - 2.
+A copy of the policy will need to be provided to the City prior to the commencement of trading.
+The City of Joondalup shall be advised directly by the insurance company of any possible changes to the policy. - 2.
 Structures and furniture must be stable under windy conditions. - 3.
-The operator shall not, without the prior approval of the City of Joondalup: - (a) make use of any method of noise making (ie live music, record, tape, radio, etc); - carry out any specific functions (ie fashion parades, art (b) exhibitions, etc); - prevent the public from using the alfresco zone, whether (c) paying customers or not. - 4.
-The operator shall keep the alfresco zone clean and free from rubbish to the satisfaction of the City of Joondalup. - 5.
-The approval is valid for a period of 36 months.
+The operator shall not, without the prior approval of the City of Joondalup: - (a) make use of any method of noise making (ie live music, record, tape, radio, etc); - (b) carry out any specific functions (ie fashion parades, art exhibitions, etc); - (c) prevent the public from using the alfresco zone, whether paying customers or not. - 4.
+The operator shall keep the alfresco zone clean and free from rubbish to the satisfaction of the City of Joondalup.